Skip to main content

 MEDIUM PREVALENCE

-Peanuts are often used in sauces, desserts, and street food.
-Inquire about ingredients and be cautious of cross-contamination.
+Peanuts turn up in sauces, desserts, and street food.
+Ask what's in a dish and watch for cross-contamination.

 COMMONLY FOUND IN: